David-Fryd/chat-analyzer/README.md

     {"timeStamp" : 2700, "intervalActivity" : 45, "chatMessages" : 41, "superChats" : 0, "newMembers" : 4, . . .},
   ],

-  "timeInterval" : 5,      // Time interval in seconds (how granular the analytics are) "videoLength" : 2702,    // In seconds
+  "videoLength" : 2702,    // In seconds

   "totalActivity" : 2304,  // Total # of any type of message